MerosCrypto/Meros/docs/Protocol/Transactions.md

 Claim's signature field goes unused.

-`Claim` has a variable message length; the 1-byte amount of inputs, the inputs (each 48 bytes), the 32-byte output key, the 8-byte output amount, and the 96-byte BLS signature.
+`Claim` has a variable message length; the 1-byte amount of inputs, the inputs (each 48 bytes), the 32-byte output key, and the 96-byte BLS signature.

 ### Send